w3f/polkadot-wiki/docs/learn/learn-guides-accounts-multisig.md

 ## Multisig Transactions with Extrinsic Tab

-See the video tutorial below to learn about multi-signature accounts and how you can transact using the Polkadot-JS UI.
+See the video tutorial below to learn about multi-signature accounts and how you can transact with them using the Polkadot-JS UI.

 <div className="row">